majo84ec/Election_analysis/README.md

 # Election_analysis

-##Overview:
+## Overview:

-Colorado board of elections has request an aditional Election-Audit Results for a U.S. congressional precinct using as source [Uploading election_results.csv…]
-.
-Our goal is to identifity:
+Colorado board of elections has request an aditional Election-Audit Results for a U.S. congressional precinct using as source [Uploading election_results.csv…].Our goal is to identifity:

 - The voter turnout for each county.
 - The percentage of votes from each county out of the total count.